segmentio/analytics-edge/README.md

 ## Using with Cloudflare Workers

-Two examples are provided in `examples/`.
-See [the docs](https://github.com/segmentio/analytics-edge/blob/main/packages/edge-sdk-cloudflare/README.md) for full deatils.
+Two examples are provided in [Examples folder](https://github.com/segmentio/analytics-edge/tree/main/examples).
+See [the full docs](https://github.com/segmentio/analytics-edge/blob/main/packages/edge-sdk-cloudflare/README.md) for details on how to use the Edge SDK with Cloudflare Workers.